TruncatedDinoSour/fa/doc/md/TYPES.md

 programming language:

 - Integer -- Invoked by just writting any number
-- String -- By writting any data in `""`
+- String -- Invoked by writting any data in `""`

   - Read only string (put `ro` after the string`)
   - Read/write string (put `rw` after the string`)

+- Buffer -- Invoked by writting a name after `#`

 - Integers just push the integer on the stack
 - Strings push the string and the length of it on the stack: